It’s the last day of SKI WEEK! Today, I’ll be making oat bread with spent grains from brewing beer!

 It takes about 2 hours, give or take, and they walk you through the process.
 Don’t worry – there’s time for drinks and food in between the steps!
 I recommend it if you’re looking for something to do in the Pittsburgh area.
 Remember, you do have to return to the brewery to bottle your beer!

-So, why spent grain bread?
+So, why this Spent Grain Oat Bread Recipe?
 Well, since this blog is about moonshine and other booze, it seemed fitting.
-If you’re not familiar, when you brew your own beer, you kind of steep grains in the brew and then take them out, much like a giant tea bag.
-Some people compost the grains after, but you can dry them out and grind them down to make a flour.
+If you’re not familiar with brewing your own beer, you kind of steep grains in the brew and then take them out, much like a giant teabag.
+Some people compost the grains after, but you can dry them out and grind them down to make flour.
 Many people choose to make bread with them.

 And, as far as Ski Week goes, who doesn’t love a hearty bread to dip in their chilli or stew?!
 You’re going to love this Spent Grain Oat Bread Recipe – eating and baking both!

 This recipe makes one small loaf.
 Double it for more hearty bread!